Wallet Verification

 Backup codes

-- Setup: Platform generates a set of codes during wallet configuration; user stores them securely offline
+- Setup: Platform generates and stores the active code set during wallet configuration; user stores the codes securely offline

-- Usage: Enter any unused code when other methods are unavailable
+- Usage: Enter any unused code when PIN or TOTP is unavailable

-- Trade-off: Last-resort recovery mechanism; limited supply, no expiration until used
+- Trade-off: Last-resort recovery mechanism; limited supply, one use per code

 How verification works in requests

-API procedures that trigger blockchain write operations accept the verification method and code in the request body:
+API procedures that trigger blockchain write operations accept a walletVerification object in the request body:

 | Field | Value | Description |